 Please help us to take our children Into the trees with the Treebies and the magical world of nature!

-Essentially this project is to raise funds to cover the cost of printing and marketing The Oakers' Tale.
+This is a not-for-profit project, to raise funds to cover the cost of printing and marketing The Oakers' Tale.
 Set in Spring, this is the first in a collection of four seasonal books, all telling the tales of Treebie adventures, with beautiful illustrations, story related activities and dyslexia friendly.
 We believe children (4+) and adults alike will be enchanted!

 "The child is both a hope and a promise for mankind" Maria Montessori.